 I have often dined at the Aria whilst in Vegas but never actually stayed there.
 I normally avoid most of the casino hotels as I prefer somewhere a bit quieter without a long trek through a casino to get to my room.
 However, whenever I have visited the Aria it has always seemed very civilised.
-On my latest visit I booked a corner suite to try it out.
+On my latest visit, I booked a corner suite to try it out.

 Check-in and location

-The Aria hotel is set back from the strip between the Mandarin Oriental and the Crystals Mall.
+The Aria hotel is set back from the strip between the Waldorf Astoria and the Crystals Mall.
 There is a tram inside that can take you to the Bellagio which is very useful and the hotel is only a couple of minutes walk to a fairly central part of the strip.
 This is my favourite area of the strip as there are so many hotels in walking or tram distance, with the Excalibur tram running down to Mandalay Bay as well.